-Lichen sclerosus (LS) is a chronic skin disorder that usually affects the skin around your vulva and anus.
+Lichen sclerosus is a chronic skin condition that usually affects the skin around our vulva and anus.
 It causes the skin to appear white, thick and wrinkly.
-Learn more about this condition, the symptoms, causes and treatment options.

 What is lichen sclerosus?